undp/ssc/README.md

 # UNDP SSC Mapping and data explorer

-Based on a subset of data from http://open.undp.org, presents and maps additional attributes specific to South-South Cooperation.
+The application presents and maps project information about UNDP's South-South and Triangular Cooperation activities.

 ## Contents